Zylann/godot_voxel/doc/source/generators.md

 ----------------------|----------------------------------
 Curve                 | Returns the value of a custom `curve` at coordinate `x`, where `x` is in the range `[0..1]`.
 The `curve` is specified with a `Curve` resource.
 Image2D               | Returns the value of the red channel of an `image` at coordinates `(x, y)`, where `x` and `y` are in pixels and the return value is in the range `[0..1]` (or more if the image has an HDR format).
 If coordinates are outside the image, they will be wrapped around.
 No filtering is performed.
 The image must have an uncompressed format.
 Function              | Runs a custom function, like a re-usable sub-graph.
-See `VoxelGraphFunction`.
+The first parameter (parameter 0) of this node is a reference to a `VoxelGraphFunction`.
+Further parameters (starting from 1) are those exposed by the function.

 Modifiers